 How to Create and Categorize Your WordPress Blogroll

-A blogroll is a list of links that you display on your WordPressblog.
+A blogroll is a list of links that you display on your WordPress blog.
+You can add and manage the links in your blogroll.
 To view your default blogroll, click the Links menu on the Dashboard navigation menu.
 The Links page opens, and you see the default links already included in your WordPress blog.

 If you want to remove a link from your blogroll, select the box to the left of the link name; select Delete from the Bulk Actions drop-down menu at the top of the page, and click the Apply button.

 WordPress lets you have an unlimited number of link categories on your blog.
-Link categories, which function similarly to the post categories, provide you a way of separating your blogrolls (or list of links) into topical categories.
+Link categories, which function similarly to the post categories, allow you to separate your blogrolls (or list of links) into topical categories.

 By default, WordPress sets up a link category for you called — by no coincidence — Blogroll.
-To add a new category, click the Link Categories link on the Links menu to open the Link Categories page on your Dashboard.
+To add a new Link Category, click the Link Categories link on the Links menu to open the Link Categories page on your Dashboard.

 You add a new link category the same way you add new post categories.